 Because of a fall at the end of 2012, this year got off to a slow start.
 My convalescent winter was spent reading about other people’s adventures, which inspired me to plan some of my own.
 The injury knocked my confidence, and dented confidence sometimes takes longer to recover from than broken bones.

 I first ventured out into the country again on a group trip to Kirkby Stephen in February.
 I discovered how out of condition I was when I couldn’t complete the first 15 mile walk.
-It was sad to watch everyone dashing off into the distance leaving me to meander back to base, although I did manage a shorter walk the following day.
+I did manage a shorter walk the following day.

 A few weeks later in March of 2013, I planned a week of some of my favourite Northumberland walks from a base in Rothbury in order to boost my fitness and my morale.
 Kirkby Stephen had taught me that I needed to take things at a more comfortable pace at first.
 Although it was still quite wintery on the hilltops, it was really good to get out again and revisit north Northumberland.

 As some of you will know, my big plan for 2013 was to walk the Pennine Way to raise funds for Crisis UK, so I knew I had to get back into condition.
-With advice from some Twitter people about my camping kit, I began my attempt to transform myself from a slackpacker to a self supporting backpacker and trail walker.
+With advice from some people about my camping kit, I began my attempt to transform myself from a slackpacker to a self supporting backpacker.